HybridGlucose/Internet_Chat_Practice/README.md

 GUI is completed!
 And it work will:)
 I think I can get rest for a moment.
 Maybe I can improve GUI later.
+And now can use GUI for select Mode!
 ### Complete at 2016/12/30 ###
 ## By HybridGlucose and Felix ##